Ritocoin (RITO) Price Tops $0.0001 on Major Exchanges

 - Neo (NEO) traded up 0.9% against the dollar and now trades at $21.63 or 0.00201649 BTC.

-Ritocoin can be traded on the following cryptocurrency exchanges: .
-It is usually not presently possible to purchase alternative cryptocurrencies such as Ritocoin directly using US dollars.
-Investors seeking to acquire Ritocoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ritocoin using one of the exchanges listed above.
+Ritocoin can be bought or sold on the following cryptocurrency exchanges: .
+It is usually not possible to purchase alternative cryptocurrencies such as Ritocoin directly using U.S. dollars.
+Investors seeking to acquire Ritocoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ritocoin using one of the aforementioned exchanges.

 Receive News & Updates for Ritocoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ritocoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.